monsterkodi/wxw/README.md

 npm run build
 ```

-It's still a bit rough around the edges, let me know how it went in case you tried it.
+It's still a bit rough around the edges, let me know how it went if you tried it.

 #### Projects using wxw